 We also realise that jobs these days need more skills and qualifications.
 This means making the right decisions about your learning and development is more important than ever.
 We’re here to help you build on your strengths, improve your weaker areas, and help you find a job or career that suits your skills and personality.

 Our website has all the career tools you need to make the right choices about your future.
 Read on and see which might be most useful for you.
 You can permanently store your results and records from all of these tools in a Lifelong Learning Account.
 Registration is free and only takes a few minutes.
+You need to be aged 13 or over to open a Lifelong Learning Account.

 Whether you know which course you want to do or you want to browse around for ideas, our Courses and learning section has tools and information for you.
 You can search through thousands of courses on our Course search.
 You can also find out which types of learning might suit you best, from Apprenticeships to flexible learning.